 No. 1: Reduce Exposure, Remediation Costs, Hassle and Network Downtime

 The average cost of a data breach in 2020 was $3.86 million, according to the Ponemon Institute.
 While the report showed a 1.5% decrease in costs from 2019, it still showed a 10 percent rise over the previous five years.
-So, if you are dealing with ransomware, after you’ve paid the ransom (or not), then you must deal with the added costs and hassle.
-This may include legal fees, regulatory fines, remediation fees, tarnished brand, sullied reputation, customer protection programs, lost sales and opportunities due to bad publicity, and of course, customer churn.
-Substantial subsequent investments will be required such as advanced security measures and customer protection programs.
+So, if you are dealing with ransomware, you must deal with the added costs and hassle after you’ve paid the ransom (or not).
+This may include legal fees, regulatory fines, remediation fees, tarnished brand, sullied reputation, customer protection programs, lost sales and opportunities due to bad publicity, and customer churn.
+Substantial subsequent investments will be required, such as advanced security measures and customer protection programs.
 And downtime?
-Well, it might take some time to get all systems back up and running smoothly.
+Getting all systems back up and running smoothly might take some time.
 A routine pen test proactively probes the areas of greatest weakness in your IT systems and flags them for remediation – before a hacker finds them.
-This proactive reduction of your overall exposure protects your business from dramatic financial and reputational loss as well as potentially devastating downtime.
+This proactive reduction of overall exposure protects your business from dramatic financial and reputational loss and potentially devastating downtime.

 No. 2: Prioritize Risks and Build a Killer Defense Posture

 Wouldn’t you like the whole picture of your network security health?
-By proactively conducting regular pen tests, your organization can evaluate its web application, internal and external network security in full, prioritize the associated risks and understand the level of security that will be required to protect your data, people and assets from future bad actors who seek to rob you of that time, money and collateral damage.
-Anticipating the risks, fixing vulnerabilities on the spot and implementing remediation strategies will enable your organization to build up highly effective defense mechanisms.
+By proactively conducting regular pen tests, your organization can evaluate its web application and internal and external network security in full, prioritize the associated risks, and understand the level of security that will be required to protect your data, people, and assets from future bad actors who seek to rob you of that time, money and collateral damage.
+Anticipating the risks, fixing vulnerabilities on the spot, and implementing remediation strategies will enable your organization to build up highly effective defense mechanisms.

 No. 3: Achieve Security Maturity

 What’s the difference between a routine penetration test and a real-life hack?
 The former is conducted in a safe and controlled manner and is meant to inform the steps that you take toward security maturity.
-It simulates a true attack by infiltrating your systems after it has found vulnerabilities.
-Repeating this process on a regular basis drives security maturity.
+It simulates an attack by infiltrating your systems after finding vulnerabilities.
+Repeating this process regularly drives security maturity.
 Why?
 Because you are continually using that visibility created to develop a comprehensive data security plan.
-Moving your security program forward in a way that not only manages risk better but also creates additional value for your organization may be a competitive advantage in your industry too.
-Continuing to mature the security posture within your network environment demonstrates to your customers, shareholders and other stakeholders that you are striving for optimum security and data protection, focusing on continuous improvement and enhancing your ability to respond quickly to opportunities and threats.
+Moving your security program forward in a way that not only manages risk better but also creates additional value for your organization may be a competitive advantage in your industry.
+Continuing to mature the security posture within your network environment demonstrates to your customers, shareholders, and other stakeholders that you strive for optimum security and data protection, focusing on continuous improvement and enhancing your ability to respond quickly to opportunities and threats.

 No. 4: Comply With Industry Regulations and Standards

 Pen tests can help you satisfy the myriad compliance and security requirements that are pretty much part of every industry.
 Non-compliance typically carries heavy fines.
 So, if you’re taking credit card payments, you need PCI compliance.
-HIPAA compliance pertains largely to the health care industry, and FISMA and ISO 27001 are still more compliance standards that certain organizations must meet.
-By performing your routine pen test, not only are you avoiding non-compliance, but you are also demonstrating due diligence as well as your commitment to information security and network health.
+HIPAA compliance pertains mainly to the healthcare industry, and FISMA and ISO 27001 are still more compliance standards that specific organizations must meet.
+By performing your routine pen test, you are not only avoiding non-compliance but also demonstrating due diligence and your commitment to information security and network health.

 What Are You Waiting For?

 So, are you undergoing routine penetration testing?
 If not, why not?
 Your first step should be to find a certified penetration testing professional or team.
-A professional can advise you about which type of pen test would be useful to your organization.
+A professional can advise you about which type of pen test would benefit your organization.